laserpants/trombone/README.md

 Authentication is enabled by default.
 A client application that wishes to access the service must therefore,

-1. be present in the `trombone_keys` database table with a unique identifier and secure token; as well as
+1. be present in the `trombone_keys` database table with a unique identifier and the secure token; as well as
 * supply the following HTTP header with each request:

 ```